tzerbe/tzerbe.github.io/_posts/2016-02-11-boys-in-the-wood.md

 ---
 layout: post
-title: The Black Lips
+title: the black lips and nihilism
-tags: [nihilism]
+tags: [nihilism, lessons_from_music]
 ---
 A true nihilist would believe in nothing, have no loyalties, and no purpose other than, perhaps, an impulse to destroy.